rzk-lang/sHoTT/src/STYLEGUIDE.md

   consider giving it a better name, or creating an intermediate definition with a name that better describes your current aplication.

-  In particular, if some family of Sigma types is given a name, we prefer to also define and use named projections instead of `first` and `second`.
+  In particular, if some family of `Σ`-types is given a name, we prefer to also define and use named projections for it instead of `first` and `second`.
 In many cases, their meaning is not immediately obvious, and so one could be tempted to annotate the code using comments to explain them.

   For example, instead of writing `first (second is-invertible-f)`, we define a named projection `is-section-is-invertible`.
 This may then be used as